-Assault With a Weapon
+Assault Charges and Assault With a Weapon

 While it is certainly unconventional, fecal matter is a potential weapon.
 Although the human body’s natural defences are well-equipped to defend against such attacks, infections are still possible, and feces have been the source of serious illnesses in the past.

 Assault with a weapon can carry a maximum sentence of 10 years, of the Crown proceeds by indictment, and applies to anything designed, intended, or used to: